tsfloss/BFast/README.md

         Parameters:
         -----------
         delta: array
-            Real field to compute bispectrum of
+            Real field to compute powerspectrum of
         BoxSize:
             Size of box in comoving units (Mpc/h) such that power spectrum has units (Mpc/h)^3 and bispectrum has units (Mpc/h)^6
         MAS: str, optional (default=None)